GaloyMoney/blink-mobile/README.md

 ## Goal

-This repository is the Bitcoin Beach Wallet mobile application.
+This repository is the Blink mobile application.
 The goal is to make a mobile application compatible with Galoy's backend that can be customized and used by any community or organization.
 It is built with [React Native](https://reactnative.dev/), and runs on both iOS and Android.

 ## Screenshots